Square Footage Calculator

 - Waste allowance

-- Extra square footage added for cuts, errors, pattern matching, breakage, or retained repair material.
+- Extra square footage added for cuts, mistakes, pattern matching, breakage, layout loss, or repair stock.

 - Order area